accardoso/scala-playground/README.md

 # scala-playground
-A repo for python studies, fun and experiments.
+A repo for scala studies, fun and experiments.